 Eastern Economic Corridor (EEC)

-The Eastern Economic Corridor is a special investment zone covering Chonburi, Rayong, and Chachoengsao.
-Companies in targeted industries investing in the EEC can access enhanced BOI incentives on top of the standard package.
-A strong option for manufacturing, logistics, and tech projects.
+The Eastern Economic Corridor is a special investment zone covering the provinces of Chonburi, Rayong and Chachoengsao.
+Companies in targeted industries investing within the EEC can access enhanced BOI incentives on top of the standard package, particularly relevant for manufacturing, logistics, advanced technology and infrastructure projects.

 US-Thailand Treaty of Amity

-American investors have an additional card to play.
-The Treaty of Amity (1966) allows US citizens and US-majority-owned companies to operate in Thailand almost like a Thai company, with the right to own up to 100% of their business in most sectors.
-A few areas are excluded (media, land transport, agriculture), but most service businesses qualify.
+American investors have an additional card to play: the Treaty of Amity (1966).
+Under this treaty, US citizens and US-majority-owned companies can operate in Thailand almost like a Thai entity, with majority or full ownership in most sectors.
+A few activities remain excluded: agriculture, land transportation and media.
+For most service-based and commercial businesses, however, the treaty remains a significant advantage.